Puppy Socialization

 WHEN TO SOCIALIZE

 Between 3-12 weeks.
 Puppies have a 9-week period of time in their development when their brains are most open to new things.
 The rapidly developing puppy brains have an abundance of neurons to make quick neural connections.
-This period is called the socialization period, and it begins at 3 weeks when their eyes and ears open and they become receptive to new stimuli and ends at about 12 weeks when those extra neurons begin to disappear.
+This period is called the socialization period, and it begins at 3 weeks when their eyes and ears open and ends at about 12 weeks when those extra neurons begin to disappear.

 One study showed that puppies gently handled daily from birth to 8 weeks behaved more calmly than puppies not handled.
 It's clear that very young puppies receive long-term benefits from appropriate handling.
-In addition, good breeders also begin introducing their young pups to new sounds and objects and people, usually following a socialization protocol.
-This is why having a good breeder is really important, but even if your puppy didn't get that early socialization, there are still things you can do.
+In addition, good breeders begin introducing their young pups to new sounds and objects and people very early on.
+This is why having a good breeder is really important, but even if your puppy didn't get that early socialization, there are still things YOU can do.

 Veterinary behaviorist, Dr. Ian Dunbar, recommends that puppies meet 200 new people by 12 weeks of age.